 Aortic valve.
 Located between the left ventricle and the aorta.

 As the heart muscle contracts and relaxes, the valves open and close, letting blood flow into the ventricles and out to the body at alternate times.
-The following is a step-by-step illustration of how the valves function normally in the left ventricle:
+The following is a step-by-step explanation of blood flow through the heart.

-Heart valve disorders can arise from two main types of malfunctions:
+Heart valve disorders can arise from 2 main types of problems:

 Stenosis (or narrowing of the valve).
-The valve(s) opening becomes narrowed, limiting the flow of blood out of the ventricles or atria.
-The heart is forced to pump blood with increased force in order to move blood through the narrowed or stiff (stenotic) valve(s).
+When the valve(s) opening becomes narrowed, it limits the flow of blood out of the ventricles or atria.
+The heart is forced to pump blood with increased force to move blood through the narrowed or stiff (stenotic) valve(s).

-Heart valves can develop both malfunctions at the same time (regurgitation and stenosis).
+Heart valves can develop both regurgitation and stenosis at the same time.
 Also, more than one heart valve can be affected at the same time.
-When heart valves fail to open and close properly, the implications for the heart can be serious, possibly hampering the heart's ability to pump blood adequately through the body.
+When heart valves fail to open and close properly, the effects on the heart can be serious, possibly hampering the heart's ability to pump enough blood through the body.
 Heart valve problems are one cause of heart failure.

-Mild heart valve disease may not cause any symptoms.
-The following are the most common symptoms of heart valve disease.
-However, each individual may experience symptoms differently.
-Symptoms may vary depending on the type of heart valve disease present and may include:
+Mild to moderate heart valve disease may not cause any symptoms.
+These are the most common symptoms of heart valve disease:

 Palpitations caused by irregular heartbeats